marionleborgne/machine_learning/README.md

 Using MRJob to build scalable ML algos.

+##Stratified Sampling

 See `code/stratified_sampling` for an implementation of Stratified Sampling.

-And `docs/stratified_sampling` for a simple presentation given during Mike Bowles's class @ Hacker Dojo "Machine Learning on BigData using MapReduce".
+Read more about Stratified Sampling with MapReduce in this [blog post](http://ebrain.io/stratified-sampling/)